dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module01.md

     ![image5](../images/module01/encryptpage.png)

-8. On the Assign permissions page, select Add all users and groups in your organization and Choose permissions as Co-Author.
+8. On the Assign permissions page, select Add all users and groups in your organization and Choose permissions as Co-Author, click Save, and then click Next.

     ![image6](../images/module01/assignpermissions2.png)